syntropix-ai/synthora/README.md

 =========== Copyright 2024 @ SYNTROPIX-AI.org.
 All Rights Reserved. ===========
 -->

-# Syntropic
+# Fusion
-Syntropic is a lightweight and extensible framework for LLM-driven Agents and ALM research.
+Fusion is a lightweight and extensible framework for LLM-driven Agents and ALM research.
 It provides essential components to build, test and evaluate agents.
-At its core, Syntropic aims to assemble an agent with a single config, thus minimizing your effort in building, tuning, and sharing agents.
+At its core, Fusion aims to assemble an agent with a single config, thus minimizing your effort in building, tuning, and sharing agents.